SUMMIT & BLUE BOOKING CONDITIONS

 - EXCURSIONS AND ACTIVITIES

 Please note that when you book an excursion or activity locally you contract with the local company providing that excursion and not the Company.
-The Company has no legal liability for anything that goes wrong on such an excursion and any claim which you might have arising out of the excursion will be against the relevant local company and subject to the local company’s terms and conditions.
+The Company has no legal liability for anything that goes wrong on such an excursion and any claim which you might have arising out of the excursion will be against the relevant local company, subject to the local company’s terms and conditions and subject to legislation in the country of operation.
 The Company will, at its discretion offer advice, guidance and assistance if you or any member of your party suffer death, illness or injury arising out of an activity which does not form part of your holiday with the Company, or an excursion arranged locally.
 Where legal action is contemplated and you want the Company’s assistance, you must obtain the Company’s written consent prior to commencement of proceedings.
 The Company’s consent will be given subject to you undertaking to assign any costs, or benefits received and any relevant insurance policy to the Company.
 We limit the cost of the Company’s assistance to you or any member of your party to £5,000.

 - DATA PROTECTION ACT